 This is only one example of how the 21st century consumer shops.
 Today’s customer, unlike those of 15 years ago, is in complete control.
 Here are the three biggest changes that have taken place in that time:

-1. Customers have more information.
 My recent experience buying a car is vastly different than the experience I would have had 15 years ago.
 Back then, I would have walked into the dealership just expecting to get hosed because the only thing I knew about car prices was what I learned reading the stickers at various dealerships.
 Today’s customers, however, have nearly unlimited information about products.
 Online reviews and price comparisons can help a consumer become even more informed than their sales person.
 This results in the further commoditization of your products.
 If you don’t find some new way of connecting with your customers and creating value in their lives, they are going to continually narrow your profit margin by forcing you to compete globally.

-2. Customers have all the power.
 In 1999, if you wanted to buy a TV you had to go to one of a handful of stores in town and settle for the best option.
 In today’s world, supply of just about any product significantly outnumbers demand.
 Thanks to online retailers, a consumer has literally thousands of options each time they make a purchase.
 At the very least, they have thousands of prices they can expect you to match before they make their decision.
 This is a never-ending race to the bottom.
 The only way to make it stop is to stop selling products and start solving migraine problems.

-3. Customers expect perfection.
 While in the past consumers had to settle for the best product they could find, today’s consumers expect perfection.
 They no longer have to settle.
 That means that even if you once had the perfect solution, it might no longer be perfect.
 Customer needs and wants change and technology allows us to produce so much more for so much less.
 If you aren’t constantly innovating to create products and services your customers can’t live without, you’re going to follow in the footsteps of numerous others who thought they were doing well and suddenly found themselves out of customers.
 Think Kodak, Blockbuster, and Borders.

 The only way to keep these kinds of customers and even have a chance of accumulating new ones is to stop selling them products and start solving their problems.